bhoward/focsipedia/docs/logic/recursion.md

 Recursion is often used with linked data structures, which are data structures that are constructed by linking several objects of the same type together with pointers.
-(If you don't already know about objects and pointers, you will not be able to follow the rest of this section.)
+(If you don't already know about objects and pointers, you might not be able to follow the rest of this section.)
 For an example, we'll look at the data structure known as a **binary tree**.
 A binary tree consists of nodes linked together in a tree-like